-How to Make Money Renting Out My RV
+How to Make Money Listing Your RV through RVshare

 RVshare is free to join and we don’t charge a fee to create a listing.
 Instead of a listing fee, you’ll pay a small commission fee only when your rig is booked.
 The commission pays for things like access to the RVshare platform, secure payment processing and direct deposit, marketing your RV listing, and a dedicated support team for both owners and renters.

 There are many ways to list your RV for rent, so why choose us?
 RVshare has the largest peer-to-peer RV rental marketplace that reaches millions of RV renters every year.
-More customers viewing your listing means more potential renters and more money in your pocket.
+(More customers viewing your listing = more potential renters and more money in your pocket!)

 Renting out your RV home can be a bit nerve-racking, but with RVshare you have total control over how you price your RV, who you rent to, and both you and your renters are covered with liability, collision, and comprehensive insurance, as well as 24/7 roadside assistance.
 RVshare also securely handles all payments and deposits the funds directly to your bank account, so you’ll have your money faster.

-How Much Money Can I Make Renting My RV?
+How Much Money Can I Make Listing My RV?

 So what kind of income are we looking at?
 Well, how much money you make renting your RV will depend on a few factors such as the type of rig, how new it is, where you’re located, and how often you rent it out.
 RVshare owners can easily make anywhere from $10,000 up to $40,000 a year in extra income by renting out their RVs when they’re not being used.
+RVshare isn’t just designed to rent out RVs, it’s designed to create successful entrepreneurs.
 Some of our members have even turned renting RVs into a full-time business.
-Here’s a breakdown of the average amount you could make based on the type of RV you’re renting.

 Class A Motorhome